kazaamjt/Eikobot/docs/language_overview.md

 # Eiko language overview

 This overview assumes the user hase some knowledge of programming.
-The language itself is designed to mimic Python and Python is required for writing `plugins` and `handlers`.
+The language itself is designed to mimic Python as closely as makes sense.
+Furthermore knowledge of Python is required for writing `plugins` and `handlers`, as those are written in Python.

-Furthmore, knowledge of Pythons typing system is highly recommended.
+Furthmore, knowledge of Pythons typing system is highly recommende it.

 ## The compile command